alistair-kane/InPost-Technical-Assignment/README.md

 ## What I would do with more time

 1. **Incremental sync** — Scheduled or queue-driven Place Details refreshes so ratings and review counts track reality without full re-ingestion.
-2. **Alternative Google Review API** — Use of a 3rd party API can have the advantage of access to the full Google review history (Google API provides only the 5 most 'relevant' reviews).
-Additionally cost/fetch is reduced for scheduled refreshing.
+2. **Alternative Google Review API** — Use of a third-party API can have the advantage of access to the full Google review history (Google API provides only the five most “relevant” reviews).
+Additionally, cost per fetch is reduced for scheduled refreshing.
 3. **UX** — Shareable URLs encoding filters and viewport, exports (CSV / GeoJSON), and exposing an API of the merged database.
-4. **Larger Geographical Coverage** — Expanding the data to include all countries that InPost is present in.
+4. **Larger Geographical Coverage** — Expanding the data to include all countries where InPost operates.
+5. **Data Summary** — Summarizing key data aggregations and insights.

 ## AI usage

 I used Cursor (auto model) extensively in the development of this project.
 My typical pattern of use was first to stipulate a feature plan and refine it until I was satisfied with the implementation specification.
-I then check the output, test and refine further if necessary.
+I then checked the output, tested it, and refined further if necessary.

 ## Anything else?